In September 2012 the American Society of Reproductive Medicine declared that the freezing of human eggs is “no longer

-The second group to benefit, and who is actually being targeted by advertising campaigns, are women over 30 years old who do not have any immediate plans to start a family.
+The second group to benefit, and that is actually being targeted by advertising campaigns, are women over 30 years old who do not have any immediate plans to start a family.
 Ten percent of women at age 30 and 25% of women at age 35 meet the criteria of “low egg reserve”.
-If they are not on the short term path to start a family, they can freeze eggs so as to be able to preserve or delay childbearing until they are ready.
+If they are not on the short-term path to starting a family, they can freeze multiple eggs so as to be able to preserve or delay pregnancy until they are ready.

 Perhaps they are busy building a career or still in school or maybe “Mr. Right” has so far eluded them.
 If they have not given up hope of finding that person, they can preserve unfertilized eggs and store them until they are ready to make a baby.

 The third group is young women, such as recent college graduates.
-In fact, it is their parents and grandparents who are being approached and marketed to provide these women in their early twenties with an ”insurance policy”.
-Rather than give the recent graduate a gift or cash, “give them a gift of life” by paying to have them cryopreserve their eggs in the hope that they will never need to use them.
+In fact, it is their parents and grandparents who are being approached and marketed to provide these women in their early twenties with an “insurance policy”.
+Rather than give the recent graduate a gift or cash, “give them a gift of life” by paying to have them cryopreserve their eggs in the hope that they will never need to use them for a successful pregnancy.

 There are other women who will benefit from this, such as women who are at high risk for ovarian or breast cancer and need their ovaries removed at a young age.
 Perhaps suddenly a woman may discover that she needs to undergo toxic anticancer treatments for let’s say leukemia that could injure her egg supply.
 And there are others.